slackapi/java-slack-sdk/docs/guides/events-api.md

 # Events API

-The [Events API](https://api.slack.com/events-api) used in the following example is a streamlined, easy way to build apps and bots that respond to activities in Slack.
+The [Events API](https://api.slack.com/events-api) used in the following example is a streamlined, easy way to build apps that respond to activities in Slack.
 All you need is a Slack app and a secure place for us to send your events.

 All you need to do to handle Events API requests are: